 2.2.1 The impact of crowd absence on team performance

-A home crowd can be a positive stimulus for home team players and can create an intimidating and hostile environment for the opposition.( Ponzo & Scoppa, 2018).
+A home crowd can be a positive stimulus for home team players and can create an intimidating and hostile environment for the opposition ( Ponzo & Scoppa, 2018).
 Every football fan will know about the famous European nights at Anfield where teams regarded superior in terms of quality found their Waterloo against an inspired Liverpool side backed by the roar of the crowd.
 Similarly in Belgium teams often loathe the away game against Standard Liege because of the extremely passionate home fans creating a very aggressive atmosphere.
 These sentiments in football are confirmed by (Carmichael & Thomas, 2005), who find that home advantage is significantly higher in compressed and intense atmospheres compared to more open and wide areas where crowds might be more distant from the pitch.
 For example an athletic track around stadiums might decrease the effect of supporters on team performance.
 Additionally, (Carron & Agnew, 1994) report a positive relationship between crowd density and home performance.
 In a situation of “ghost games”, crowd density will of course be 0.
 Additionally(Tilp & Thaller, 2020) hypothesize that awareness of the absence of crowd support could boost away team morale and increase confidence in retrieving a result.
 This could as outlined before by(Pollard 1986; Pollard 2006) alter tactical approaches and mentality of both home and away teams.
 Therefore, based on previous findings of similar studies, we expect home performance to suffer significantly in the new situation of “ghost games” and as a result we predict a sizeable drop in the probability of a home win, all other things being equal.

 This leads us to generate the following hypothesis regarding the effect of crowd absence on home advantage.